 How Did You Come Up With The Name And Logo Of Your Startup?

-As the entire concept was articulated by a single line i.e. "A cab offering hospitality like the airways and the features of a reputed hotel", I was clear on the fact that our logo would have to capture all the elements.
-Secondly, it was all about a cab which is smart enough to understand customers’ expectations.
+As the entire concept was articulated by a single line, "A cab offering hospitality like the airways and the features of a reputed hotel", I was clear on the fact that our logo would have to capture all the elements.
+Secondly, it was all about a cab smart enough to understand customers’ expectations.

 Tell Us About Your Business Model?

-Being a bootstrapped startup, we take help of online platforms, like google form for cab registration application and Whatsapp for communication.
-Coming to the profit sharing strategy, we pay our partners according to the market rates deduced from thorough research.
+Being a bootstrapped startup, we take help of online platforms like Google form for cab registration application and WhatsApp for communication.
+Coming to the profit sharing strategy, we pay our partners according to the market rates deduced through thorough research.
 We apply our margin on the rates and charge the customer accordingly for providing a high-quality, safe, and unique cab riding experience.
 We form an agreement with validity from the cab owners and fleet owners about their understanding on the prices, service and payment terms, cancellation terms, penalties, etc. Moreover, we make sure that we pay inline with the agreed rates and time frame (which is paid within 30 days of trip completion) without a single miss, directly into their bank accounts.

 What Other Options Do Your Customers Have?
 And How Are You Different From Them?